hkotek/hkotek.com/_posts/2023-11-02-academic-job-materials.md

 comments: true
 permalink: /blog/job-application-materials/
 categories:
-  - academia, alt-ac, jobs
+  - academia, altac
 tags:
-  - academia, alt-ac, jobs
+  - academia, altac, jobs, prep
 ---

 It's been a while since I posted last but I've been a bit preoccupied with \|*gestures desperately all around*\|.